uc-berkeley-w215/fall2022/project/README.md

 ### Week 8, before the live session

-Submit a **one-page project proposal** to the slot "*Group Project Proposal*" in ISVC.
+Submit a **one-page project proposal** to the slot "*Group Project Proposal*" in the Digital Campus.
 You can start with the [project proposal structure](/project/proposals/proposal-structure-with-examples.md) and fill in related work, add additional questions, and provide more details about your study.
 You should try to fill in as much as you can of the _Motivation_, _Research Question_, _Related Work_, and _Methodology_ sections of the [final paper](#final-paper-sections).
 Please choose one member to submit the proposal on behalf of the group.

 ### Week 9, before the live session